-The dwindling reserve in the excess crude account has reached a point of concerned that recently the Minister of finance Ngozi Okonjo-Iweala has raised the alarm on the possibility of Nigeria going bankrupt.
+The dwindling cash reserve in the excess crude account of the federal government has reached a point of concerned that recently the Minister of finance Ngozi Okonjo-Iweala raised the alarm on possibility of Nigeria going bankrupt.
 This is happening when the total earning from the exportation of petroleum continue to increase (daily output stood at 2.5 million barrel per day), raising the question of what is really happening to the billions of dollars that the nation earn.
-Are all these money going to the so called fuel subsidy too, or is it the cabal that took all these money?
+Are all these money going to the so called fuel subsidy too, or is it the so called cabal that took all these money?
 Nigerian economy still depends substantially on imported (refine) fuel to power its vehicles and machines.
 What a shame!
-All the clamor for the establishment of sovereign wealth fund to manage excess fund has gone into the thin air, becoming a victim of among other things subsidy cabal, state governors opposition to it, and other wastages.
+All the clamor for the establishment of sovereign wealth fund to manage excess fund has gone into thin air; becoming a victim of among other things subsidy cabal, state governors opposition to it, and other wastages.
 With inflation rate falling to about 11% from the January high of about 12% the economy remain heated causing more frictions than expected earlier.
-The cost of consumer goods and other necessity has not show any significant change from their sudden jack during January fuel price increase.
-While inflation remain high (which according to conventional theory the rate of unemployment would have already been down with this inflation) the rate of unemployment in the economy remain high at about 25% (according the official figures which in reality must have been higher than that) despite government numerous promises to reduces it before the end of last year.
-The Nigeria’s external reserve has remain at around $36 billions, unable to move to its last two years point of about $45 billion, these among many other things can be attributed to wastefulness of our governments both at federal and state levels.
-This year annual budget of 4.7 trillion Naira is the highest in the history of Nigerian government and much of it is going to the so called fuel subsidy.
+The cost of consumer goods and other necessity has not show any significant change from their sudden jack up during January fuel price increase.
+While inflation remain high, for which according to the conventional theory the rate of unemployment would have already been down with this inflation.
+But, the rate of unemployment in the economy remain high at about 25% according the official figures (but which in reality must have been higher than that).
+This is despite government numerous promises to reduces inflation before the end of last year.
+The Nigeria’s external reserve has remain at around $36 billions, unable to move to its past two years level of about $45 billion.
+These, among many other things, can be attributed to wastefulness of our governments both at federal and state levels.
+This year annual budget of 4.7 trillion Naira is the highest in the history of Nigerian government and much of it is going to the so called fuel subsidy payment.

-In bureau de changes around Nigeria, a Dollar sold for 158 Naira and about 156 in the official market; as expected numerous factors contributed to the deteriorating exchange rate of Naira against other world major currencies that includes declining foreign reserve, absence of conducive economic environment in the country, and happenings in the global economy.
+In Bureau De Changes around Nigeria, a Dollar sold for 158 Naira and about 156 in the official market; as expected numerous factors contributed to the deteriorating exchange rate of Naira against other world major currencies that includes declining foreign reserve, absence of conducive economic environment in the country, and happenings in the global economy.
 As usual domestic producers continue to complain about the cost of Dollar, that it is seriously affecting their domestic productions.
-But, for the cost of Dollar to come down in an economy such as that of Nigeria domestic infrastructures most be strengthen first.
+But, for the cost of Dollar exchange to come down in an economy such as that of Nigeria domestic infrastructures most be strengthen first.
 It is only after the resulting increase in export and reduction in import of that measure that the cost of Dollar will fall to the favourable level request by domestic producers.
-Though, Nigerian economy will continue to growth in the foreseeable future as it move to surpass South Africa as Africa biggest economy, the challenges and obstacles on the way to achieving that are numerous.
-Of no small importance is security challenges that continue to remain the major obstacle to the nation growth.
-But, of more organic significant is corruption that has affected almost all the sectors of the economy, more especially the public sector where rent seeking is the order of the day.
-These challenges, notwithstanding, Nigeria will continue to attract foreign investment taking into consideration the large market within its borders, abundant human and material resources, and foreign investors desire to diversify their portfolio.
+Though, Nigerian economy will continue to growth in the foreseeable future as it move to surpass South Africa as Africa biggest economy, the challenges and obstacles on the way to achieving that feat are numerous.
+Of no small importance is security challenges that remain the major obstacle to the nation economic growth.
+But, of more systemic significance is corruption that has affected almost all the sectors of the economy, more especially the public sector where rent seeking is the order of the day.
+These challenges, notwithstanding, Nigeria will continue to attract foreign investment taking into consideration the large market within its borders, abundant human and material resources, and foreign investors desire to diversify their portfolios.